mucsci-students/2025fa-420-FloatingPointErrorists/README.md

 # FloatingPointErrorists

-## Scheduler CLI:
+## Scheduler Config Editor (SCE):

-CLI for managing faculty, courses, rooms, and labs.
+Program for managing faculty, courses, rooms, and labs.
 It also interfaces with the scheduler to generate, display, and save schedules.

 ## Getting Started: